Soggy, sloppy conditions smother the chilly Northeast as an Arctic blast takes aim for Thanksgiving weekend

 A recent solar flare could make the Northern Lights visible to the northern tier of the US by Friday evening.

-And unlike recent cold snaps, the wintry surge arriving this weekend will last through much of the first week of December – ushering in festive holiday weather.
+And unlike recent, short-lived cold snaps, the wintry surge arriving this weekend will last through much of the first week of December – ushering in festive holiday weather.

 The-CNN-Wire